0

 Get active to reduce inflammation levels

-When you move around, your muscle cells release two mediators which naturally reduce inflammation levels: interleukin-6 (IL-6) and interleukin-10 (IL-10) (4).
+When you move around, your muscle cells release two mediators that naturally reduce inflammation levels: interleukin-6 (IL-6) and interleukin-10 (IL-10) (4).
 This effect is even greater in the case of prolonged physical activity.
 An excellent reason to put on your trainers (or head for the pool)!

 Lose weight to reduce pro-inflammatory molecules